Cataclysmic Variables from Sloan Digital Sky Survey V -- the search for period bouncers continues: Summary

 We measured \Nnewperiods\ new orbital periods from the analysis of radial velocities and time-series photometry.
 The period distribution of the \SDSSV\ CV sample does not provide strong evidence for a period gap, which contrasts strongly with the orbital period distribution of the large, but very heterogeneous \citep{2003A&A...404..301R} sample.
 We suggest that future modelling of the CV population should aim to reproduce the period distribution of well-defined samples.

-Lastly, but most importantly, we demonstrate that there is no large population of period bounce CVs awaiting discovery, which represents a major challenge to CV evolution theory.
+Lastly, but most importantly, we demonstrate that it is unlikely that there is a large population of period bounce CVs awaiting discovery, which represents a major challenge to CV evolution theory.
+Whilst we cannot totally rule out the possibility of hypothetical period bouncers with a radically different appearance from the handful of known systems we consider this scenario improbable.
 The implications are, most likely, that CVs that evolve past the period minimum either get destroyed (e.g. by a merger) or become detached and therefore very difficult to detect.
 The Legacy Survey of Space and Time survey will provide an opportunity to search for a population of cool white dwarfs that are eclipsed by planet-mass and size objects with periods of $\sim80-120$\,min.

 \SDSSV\ will continue to survey both the northern and southern hemisphere for single and binary white dwarfs, and the growing sky coverage will provide increasingly stronger constraints on the intrinsic properties of the Galactic CV population.